ZWsourcecode/co2/README.md

 - c.
 The different methods (NOAA and Mikio) applied to the WDCGG observation at 129 stations, 1968-2017

     Fig.9. shows the difference effect of two fit and filter methods (NOAA-Mikio) on CO2 global mean monthly mole fraction.
 The global mean is derived from the observation of 129 WDCGG stations see Fig.1.
 The global mean from NOAA method is, on average, **0.0015±0.1671** ppm smaller than that of the WDCGG (Fig.9a).
-The CarbonTracker (model) growth rate is **0.0001±0.1177** ppm / year faster than that of the WDCGG (Fig.9b).
+The NOAA method growth rate is **0.0001±0.1177** ppm / year faster than that of the WDCGG (Fig.9b).
 The result indicates the method NOAA and Mikio work similarly when it comes to calculate global mean and growth rate.

     ***Fig.9.
 The difference in global, NH and SH area-weighted average CO2 concentration, (CarbonTracker model-WDCGG observation).***
     *Penal a shows the difference of raw data.
 Penal b shows the difference after applying NOAA method.
 Penal c shows the difference in growth rate*